OFFICE CONSOLIDATION (as of September 14, 2021)

 “City” means The Corporation of the City of London;

-“City Treasurer” means the Treasurer of The Corporation of the City of London or a person delegated by him or her for the purposes of this By-law.
+“City Treasurer” means the Treasurer of The Corporation of the City of London or a person delegated by them for the purposes of this By-law.

 “Chief Building Official” means the Chief Building Official as appointed by Council pursuant to the Building Code Act;